Tit-for-Tat Dynamics and Market Volatility: Introduction

 \section{Introduction}

 The tit-for-tat strategy has been studied extensively in repeated games, where two agents playing tit-for-tat adjust their behavior to match that of their opponent in the past.
-For example, in the repeated Prisoner's dilemma, the choice of a player is between cooperation and retaliation.
-An agent playing tit-for-tat will cooperate as long as the their opponent cooperates as well, and will subsequently copy the previous action of the other agent.
+For example, in games such as the repeated Prisoner's dilemma, the choice of a player is between cooperation and retaliation (see, e.g. \cite{FT91}).
+An agent playing tit-for-tat will cooperate as long as their opponent cooperates as well, and will subsequently copy the previous action of the other agent.

 More generally, a tit-for-tat strategy prescribes proportional retaliation to avoid escalation of conflict.
-Axelrod~\cite{axelrod_book} studies tit-for-tat to explain how high levels of cooperation can be achieved in groups of animals and human societies even when each individual player is selfish.
+Axelrod~\cite{axelrod_book} studied tit-for-tat to explain how high levels of cooperation can be achieved in groups of animals and human societies even when each individual player is selfish.
 Tit-for-tat can also be used to study economic policies such as setting tariffs between countries, where an increase in tariffs by one country is followed by corresponding increases in tariffs by other countries.

-In production economies there is a set of $n$ players, each of which starts with some amount of an eponymous good and a production recipe.
-The players can produce their own good given as input a bundle of various amounts of goods from the market.
-In the simple case of additive production, there is a matrix $\vec{a}$ so that player $i$ can make $a_{i,j}$ units of its good given as input one unit of good $j$.
+In this paper we consider tit-for-tat dynamics in production markets, where there is a set of $n$ players, each starting with some amount of an eponymous good and a production recipe.
+The players can produce their own good given as input a bundle of various amounts of goods in the market.

-The production economy model was studied first by Von Neumann~\cite{vNeumann46} and Gale~\cite{gale1976linear} at the steady state, where the economy expands by the same factor as time progresses.
-Local dynamics in this type of market were recently studied in~\cite{BMN18}, where the players are starting with some arbitrary way of investing in goods and repeatedly adapting their investments based on past performance.

-\textbf{Contribution}.
-Our contribution is to study the tit-for-tat dynamic in production markets with additive production, where the worth of a good is the same to everyone; that is, the input of player $j$ has value $a_{i,j} = v_j$ for any player $i$.
-In tit-for-tat, each player decides in what fractions to split its good among its neighbours, and then updates the fractions in the next round proportionally to the contribution of each good in its production.
-Examples from the simulation of economies for two and three players are given in Figure~\ref{fig:n=2} and Figure~\ref{fig:n=3}.

-We study the phase transitions and give an exact characterization of which players grow or vanish over time.
-In particular, if $v^*$ is the maximum value of any good in the economy, then the amounts of all the players $i$ with $v_i > 1/ v^*$ grow in the limit.
-On the other hand, the players $i$ with $v_i < 1 / v^*$ have vanishing amounts in the limit.
-If $v_i = 1 /v^*$ then the amount of player $i$ stays in a bounded region throughout time.
-We also study how the fractions of their investments evolve in the long term, showing that in the limit the players invest their good only on the players with optimal production capacity.